-Senior Lecturer of Spanish Language Program Manager for First-Year Spanish Honors Program (UNHO ~ 277) Department of Modern Foreign Languages and Literatures University of Tennessee - Knoxville Knoxville, 37996 Tennessee
+Senior Lecturer of Spanish Language Program (Course) Manager for First-Year Spanish Honors Program (UNHO ~ 277) Department of World Languages and Cultures University of Tennessee - Knoxville Knoxville, 37996 Tennessee

 I studied English at the University of Granada (Spain, 2007).
 I earned my first Master’s degree in Teaching English as a Foreign Language at the University of Alcalá (Madrid, 2009), and my second Master's degree in Advanced Studies in Spanish and Latin American Literature at the University of Barcelona (2020).
 I also completed my Ph.D. in English Studies (Literature and Cultural Studies) at the University of Santiago de Compostela (2015) with a pre-doctoral "María Barbeito" fellowship.

 I was a Teaching Associate of Spanish at the Ivy League's Brown University (2012-2013), a Visiting Assistant Professor of Spanish at the University of Mississippi (2015-2018), and I am currently Senior Lecturer of Spanish and Language Program (Course) Manager for First-Year Spanish at the University of Tennessee, Knoxville.
 I also collaborate as a teacher trainer giving talks and courses for other teachers on pedagogical techniques for the classroom.
 I promote creative educational initiatives such as the making and editing of documentary films with students, the annual campus-wide theatre production in Spanish (the University of Mississippi, 2017-2018), and the Hispanic Film Festival (the University of Tennessee, Knoxville, 2019 - Present).
 My publications focus on Second Language Acquisition, and both English and Hispanic Literature and Cultural Studies.